Queens of the Stone Age Albums Ranked in Order of Awesomeness

 But when Kyuss split up in 1995, Homme created Queens of the Stone Age (originally named Gamma Ray) as a collective with a revolving lineup that included members of Soundgarden and Monster Magnet.
 Sporting a more melodic take on the downtuned metal of Kyuss, QOTSA (which at one point consisted entirely of former Kyuss members) released their first album in 1998 and a well-received follow-up two years later.
 But it wasn’t until 2002’s Songs for the Deaf that the group became a household name.
 During the decade since, Homme (the only constant) has honed the band’s sound into one that’s immediately recognizable.

-In this installment of Albums Ranked in Order of Awesomeness, we assess each of QOTSA’s studio albums – an easy task for a band without a bad album.
+In this installment of Albums Ranked in Order of Awesomeness, we assess each of QOTSA’s studio albums – not an easy task for a band without a bad album.
 Go with the flow and check out the gallery above.